Food Safety Forum

 Learn about the Expert Panel’s recommendations for Listeria management and the potential for practical and sustained approaches to Listeria regulatory policy that improve public health.
 Click here to read more.

-Dr. Donna Garren, EVP of Science & Policy, AFFI
+Dr. Donna Garren, Executive Vice President, Science & Policy, AFFI

 Risk-Based Listeria Management: Science, Policy, and Tools

 Listeria prevention and control has traversed the gamut of hazard-based to risk-based approaches.
-Industry food safety programs and global regulatory principles both seek to address the challenges of a ubiquitous environmental pathogen in our food system yet the burden of foodborne listeriosis remains.
+Industry food safety programs and global regulatory principles together seek to address the challenges of a ubiquitous environmental pathogen in our food system and the burden of foodborne listeriosis.

 Hear current perspectives related to Listeria management strategies in different geographies and evolving approaches that merge available Listeria science, research, and regulations to understand the true public health risks associated with listeriosis.
 Join the conversation to evolve practical and science-based policies, drive best-in-class industry practices, and develop new technologies to help us improve our ability to reduce Listeria monocytogenes in the food supply.

-Dr. Donna Garren, EVP of Science and Policy, AFFI (moderator)
+Dr. Donna Garren, Executive Vice President, Science and Policy, AFFI (moderator)

-Lisa Weddig, VP, Regulatory and Technical Affairs, National Fisheries Institute (moderator)
+Lisa Weddig, Vice President, Regulatory and Technical Affairs, NFI (moderator)

 Dr. Craig Hedberg, Professor and Interim Division Head, Division of Environmental Health Sciences, University of Minnesota and Co-Director, Minnesota Integrated Food Safety Center of Excellence

-Q&A on Risk-Based Listeria Management: Science, Policy and Tools
+Q&A Risk-Based Listeria Management: Science, Policy and Tools

 1:10 p.m.
 (EDT)